 Risk Management TipsBefore signing these types of agreements or contracts, CPAs should ensure that their firm has considered the following risk management steps and adequately provided for the potential of additional liability risks:

 - Consider the Indemnification Hierarchy of Risk for questions to consider when assessing your firm’s potential exposure related to an indemnification and hold harmless clause in an agreement.

 - Push back!
 You don’t have to accept the terms as they are written in an agreement, preprinted or not.

 - Educate your client regarding the scope and limits of your engagement.
 This enhanced awareness may help to convince your client that a broad, all-encompassing indemnity clause is not appropriate, given the scope and limits of the engagement letter.

-- Limit any indemnity and hold-harmless conditions in agreements you sign by taking all three of the following key steps: (1) add language clarifying that any liability would need to be judicially determined by a court of competent jurisdiction; (2) specify that the firm is responsible only for claims that arise “solely” as a result of the firm’s gross negligence or willful misconduct; and (3) confirm that the firm will assume no obligation or liability arising in whole, or in part, from the client’s own negligence or intentional misrepresentations.
+- Limit any indemnity and hold harmless conditions in agreements you sign by taking these three key steps: (1) add language clarifying that any liability would need to be judicially determined by a court of competent jurisdiction; (2) specify that the firm is responsible only for claims that arise solely as a result of the firm’s gross negligence or willful misconduct; and (3) confirm that the firm will assume no obligation or liability arising in whole, or in part, from the client’s own negligence or intentional misrepresentations.